ghost368/ghost368.github.io/git_tutorial.md

 	- dev is merged with master after a set of features was developed that results in a stable version
 	- separate branch is also recommended for each bug fix (can split and merge directly to master)

+* blame is best to use via GUI and it allows to know the history of modification of particular file/lines (to later 'blame' the author), the command itself won't do anything (safe to use, the name is somewhat misleading)

 -----------------------